Permission granted for new RTBF headquarters

 The new construction plans represent a gross area of around 10,000 m², and will be partly financed by the Brussels-Capital Region and the European Regional Development Fund (ERDF).

 The planning application procedure is currently taking place.
-The SAU-MSI plans to start the work in spring 2020, and the building should be finished and ready for its occupants to move in by mid-2022.
+The SAU-MSI plans to start the work in 2020, and the building should be finished and ready for its occupants to move in in 2023.

 - The contract notice is available on www.publicprocurement.be.